vvasanth14/HarmanAssignment/README.md

 Patient and Episodes project

-Please refer to README.txt file in the solutionn directory
+Please refer to README.txt file in the solution directory